CLAR: Learning 3D Representations for Robotic Manipulation by Fusing Masked Reconstruction with Multi-Level Contrastive

-\section{Introduction}
+\section{INTRODUCTION}

-Building a robust perception module is essential for visuomotor policy learning, enabling robotic systems to perform various everyday tasks~\cite{lift3d2024, r3m2023, spa2024, codeasmonitor2024}.
-Many existing studies~\cite{lift3d2024, goyal2023rvt, goyal2024rvt2learningprecisemanipulation, zhang2024sameleveragingvisualfoundation} highlighte the advantages of integrating pre-trained 2D foundation models into the perception module of robotic policies, leveraging them as powerful vision encoders.
+Building a robust representation module is essential for visuomotor policy learning, enabling robotic systems to perform various everyday tasks~\cite{chen2025conrft, robogpt2023, li2024generalizing}.
+Many existing studies~\cite{lift3d2024, goyal2023rvt, goyal2024rvt2learningprecisemanipulation} highlight the advantages of integrating pre-trained 2D vision pre-training models into the perception module of robotic policies, leveraging them as powerful vision encoders.
 This approach allows policies to inherit the strong semantic understanding capabilities of foundation models while facilitating rapid adaptation to robotic tasks through fine-tuning on task-specific datasets.